The German language: as beautiful as awful

 German that Germans don’t understand

-The German language is spoken in so many different places!
-This makes for different dialects and between themselves, German-speakers communicate in Standard German.
-If not, this will result in misunderstandings.
+As mentioned previously, the German language is spoken in so many different places!
+This is made up of many different dialects.
+Despite this, natives tend to communicate in standard and more common German amongst themselves or with unknown people.
+If they don’t speak the standard German, it results in misunderstandings.
 For example, the dialect in Saarland is completely different from the one in Munich, and this can often cause a lot of confusion.
-Some words also have a different meanings in certain contexts.
-Standard German is the German that you hear on the TV or radio, and is the one taught in schools.
+Some words also have a different meaning in certain contexts. standard German is the German that you hear on the TV or radio, and is the one taught in schools.